LacledesLAN/Dockerfiles/README.md

 ======
 All Laclede's LAN docker images belong to one of three levels.
 By design the lower the image level the less-frequently it needs to be rebuild during development and event cycles.
 Not all image builds will use all three levels; levels may be skipped if they are not needed.

-All images should follow the LL directory structures for a given category to ensure they'll work when stacked together.

 1. Category Level
 -----------------
 This level provides a "base level" of features, packages, and utilies for the operating system.
+Each category has a standardized LL directory structure that must be followed for all child images for things to work properly.
 Defined categories include:

 * "gamesvr" for all game server images to be built on.
 * "websvr" for all webservers to be built on.